 Q: “What does grass need in order to grow?”

 That was one of the replies from a group of high school sophomores at Drew Charter School in southeast Atlanta when staff from East Lake Golf Club stopped by their classroom on March 15.
-Other student responses to the question covered the basics of air, water, sunlight and favorable temperatures.
+Other student responses covered the basics of air, water, sunlight and favorable temperatures.

 At Drew Charter School, the map for a successful academic experience is based on STEAM — science, technology, engineering, arts and math.
 The school employs project-based learning, which gives students the opportunity to encounter and solve real-world problems in the STEAM environment.

 “We want the students to understand there is a direct connection between what they are learning in the classroom and how they will use that knowledge in the real world,” says Courtney Bryant, STEAM project coordinator for Drew Charter School.
 “Occasionally, we open our school doors to guest presenters for STEAM Workshop Day.”

 By nature, golf courses are excellent laboratories for science and math.
 And although East Lake Golf Club (ELGC) is located just a block from Drew Charter School, there wasn’t enough time to bring multiple classes to the golf course, so ELGC brought the golf course to the students.
 The club’s agronomy department facilitated five 45-minute workshops for five different sophomore classes, each session touching on teamwork, science and math.

 Students first participated in teamwork exercises, lining themselves up by birthdate or by height without using verbal communication.
 When they were finished, they were asked to identify the purpose of such exercises.
 The students then watched a short video of the ELGC maintenance staff working together to prepare for the 2018 Tour Championship, which was followed by a discussion of the importance of teamwork in achieving success on a golf course.